 My favorite Diana Ross film is coming to DVD on May 1st and I’m really looking forward to it!
-Mahogany (1975) is classic 1970s camp that features some of the decade’s most awe inspiring fashions and great over-the-top performances.
+Mahogany (1975) is classic seventies-style camp that features some of the decade’s most awe inspiring fashions and great over-the-top performances.
 If you haven’t had the pleasure of experiencing Mahogany for yourself, you’re in for a real treat and for its long time fans, all I can say is that it’s time to warm up your DVD players, butter up some popcorn and get ready to enjoy Mahogany in all it’s widescreen splendor!

-Mahogany was originally supposed to be directed by the great British filmmaker Tony Richardson (The Entertainer, Tom Jones, The Loved One, etc.) but he was kicked off the picture by the powerful Motown founder and film producer Berry Gordy, who ended up directing Mahogany himself.
+Mahogany was originally supposed to be directed by the great British filmmaker Tony Richardson (The Entertainer, Tom Jones, The Loved One, etc.) but he was kicked off the picture by the powerful Motown founder and film producer Berry Gordy who ended up directing Mahogany himself.
 Gordy had previously produced the highly successful and critically acclaimed film Lady Sings the Blues (1972), which also starred Diana Ross and Billy Dee Williams.
-Creative conflicts between Diana Ross, Berry Gordy and Tony Richardson supposedly led to Richardson’s departure, but Gordy issued a statement to the press saying he was taking over directing duties because Tony Richardson “Didn’t understand the black experience.”
+Creative conflicts between Ross, Gordy and Richardson supposedly led to Richardson’s departure, but Gordy issued a statement to the press saying he was taking over directing duties because Richardson “Didn’t understand the black experience.”

 Critics were not kind to Mahogany when it was released.
 The movie was universally panned and considered a major failure.
-Feminists railed against the films final moments, which could be interpreted as rather old fashioned and a bit sexist.
-Roger Ebert called the movie “An unholy alliance between daytime soap opera and Jacqueline Susann” and Ebert was right on the money.
+Feminists railed against the films final moments, which could be interpreted as rather old fashioned and sexist.
+Roger Ebert called the movie “An unholy alliance between daytime soap opera and Jacqueline Susann” and Ebert was right.
 If anyone should be familiar with Jacqueline Susann’s melodramatic writings it would be Roger Ebert, who was responsible for writing the script for Russ Meyer’s Beyond the Valley of the Dolls (1971).
-Beyond the Valley of the Dolls was based on Jacqueline Susann’s original book Valley of the Dolls, which was made into a movie in 1967 by director Mark Robson.
+Beyond the Valley of the Dolls was based on Susann’s original book Valley of the Dolls, which was made into a movie in 1967 by director Mark Robson.
 If you’re a fan of the original Valley of the Dolls film you’re going to love Mahogany.
 As a matter of fact, I highly recommend watching both movies together because they would make for an incredibly entertaining double feature.

-Billy Dee Williams (Brian’s Song, Scott Joplin, The Empire Strikes Back, etc.) is very good as the Chicago politician trying to win Mahogany’s heart, but he’s overshadowed by the totally over-the-top performance of Anthony Perkins (Psycho, Pretty Poison, The Fool Killer, etc.) as the fashion photographer who wants Mahogany all for himself.
+Billy Dee Williams (Brian’s Song, Scott Joplin, The Empire Strikes Back, etc.) is very good as the Chicago politician trying to win Mahogany’s heart but he’s overshadowed by the totally over-the-top performance of Anthony Perkins (Psycho, Pretty Poison, The Fool Killer, etc.) as a fashion photographer who wants Mahogany all for himself.
 The film presented Perkins with one of his best roles and he chews up the scenery every time he’s on screen.
 If you keep your tongue firmly planted in your cheek while watching Mahogany and recognize it for the camp classic that it is, you’ll enjoy the movie.
 On the other hand, if you’re looking for sexist stereotypes, including disparaging portrayals of gay men and straight women, you’ll probably find them.
-Just remember to keep in mind that Mahogany was made in 1975 and it’s clearly a product of the era that it was produced in.
+Just remember to keep in mind that Mahogany was made in 1975 and it’s clearly a product of the era that it was created in.